 - 1 Source the StorNext profile.
-Do one of the following: - If using the bash shell, at the command prompt, type: source /usr/adic/..profile - If using the csh or tcsh shell, at the command prompt, type:
+Do one of the following: - If using the bash shell, at the command prompt, type: source /usr/adic/.profile - If using the csh or tcsh shell, at the command prompt, type: source /usr/adic/.cshrc - 2 View the man page for a command.
+At the command prompt, type: